privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Ad creative render url.
     string ad_render_url = 1;

+    // Name of Custom Audience (a.k.a Interest Group) the ad belongs to. string custom_audience_name = 2;

+    // Bid price corresponding to the winning ad. float bid_price = 3;

     // Score of the ad determined during the auction.
 Any value that is zero or
     // negative indicates that the ad cannot win the auction.
 The winner of the
-    // auction would be the ad that was given the highest score. double score = 2;
+    // auction would be the ad that was given the highest score. float score = 4;

-    // Name of Custom Audience (a.k.a Interest Group) the ad belongs to. string custom_audience_name = 3;

-    // Bid price corresponding to the winning ad. double bid_price = 4;

     /***************** Only relevant to Component Auctions *******************/
     // Additional fields for Component Auctions.

     // Optional.
-Arbitrary metadata to pass to top level seller. string  ad_metadata = 5;
+Arbitrary metadata to pass to top level seller.
+    // This is also optional for Component Auctions. string  ad_metadata = 5;

     // Optional for Android, required for Web in case of component auctions.